What are Customer Insights in Marketing?

 So, they created this ad showing 50+ enjoying life.

 How to Use Customer Insights in Marketing

-Quality information is more important than ever before.
+Quality marketing analytics and information are more important than ever before.

 Word has it that in the last two years, more data has been generated than the entirety of the human race.

 With so much data and information to analyze and convert into effective insights, it is vital to know how to evaluate and assess it right.
-It is easy to look at a few points and underestimate or overestimate them.
+It is easy to look at a few points of marketing analytics and underestimate or overestimate them.

 Let’s revisit the Sun Life example featured above.
 The study conducted was very sizable; Sun Life’s biggest-ever study in the UK spoke with 50,000 people over 50 years old.
 This is the right target market and a relative number that will give an authentic understanding of information.